 - Manjolai – This is a hill station at a height of 1162 meter.
 There are tea estates and the place is calm and scenic.

-- The Science centre – The district science centre in Tirunelveli is big and very good.
+- The Science center – The District Science Center in Tirunelveli is big and very good.
 A place for kids to enjoy and learn.
 They have a few different galleries including a planetarium.

-- Though buses are pretty good here, it is preferable to hire a car so you can choose to cover a few places in one day.
+- Though buses are pretty good here, it is better to hire a car so you can choose to cover more places in one day to save your time.

 - Food is good and local South Indian food is available in and around Tirunelveli.
 Nellai Saravana Bhava is one good hotel which has branches all over town and the food is nice.
 They serve local and healthy food and in the evenings one may even get kambu dosai, chola dosai, etc

-- Other food items to try are Susiyam, kuzhi paniyaram (both sweet and savoury) and poli.
+- Other food items to try are Susiyam, kuzhi paniyaram (both sweet and savory) and poli.

 - Shop for wooden toys, wooden cooking sets for children at the shops around the Nellaiappar temple.

-- The area around the railway station is very lively and is generally open till well past midnight.
-Food, clothes and book shops are open well past midnight here.
+- The area around the railway station is very lively and is generally open until well past midnight.
+Food, clothes, and bookshops are open well past midnight here.